karenpayneoregon/razor-pages-IOptions-samples/readme.md

 - `DataAnnotatedValidationApplication` shows how to validate values in appsettings.json using Data Annotations validation in Program.cs
 - `ReadListApplication` example for reading an array/list
 - `ReadSettingsConsoleApplication` sinple console project for showing reading settings from appsettings.json
+- `SectionExistsApplication` demonstrates how to check if a section exists in appsettings.json

+## Secrets

+See the following article [ASP.NET Core/Razor pages Secret Manager](https://dev.to/karenpayneoregon/aspnet-corerazor-pages-secret-manager-3183) with source code in the following [repository](https://github.com/karenpayneoregon/csharp-11-ef-core-7-features) in the following [project](https://github.com/karenpayneoregon/csharp-11-ef-core-7-features/tree/master/SecretManager1).

 ## Requires